Restless Heart (Peter Cetera song)

-"Restless Heart" is a song by US singer Peter Cetera, written by Cetera along with Andy Hill and released from the album World Falling Down in 1992.
+"Restless Heart" is a song by American singer Peter Cetera, written by Cetera and Andy Hill and released from the album World Falling Down in 1992.
 "Restless Heart" was Cetera's final of five number-one hits on the US Adult Contemporary chart, spending two weeks at the top.
-It was also his final top-forty hit on the Billboard Hot 100 chart, peaking at number 35.
+It was also his final top-40 hit on the Billboard Hot 100 chart, peaking at number 35.
+The music video for the song was added to VH1 rotation in early August, 1992.

+Critical reception

+Upon its release as a single, Billboard said the song is "... an engaging and rhythmic tune that is easily the toughest-sounding track we’ve heard from [Cetera] in years.
+Song has a sing-along chorus that will sound quite nice on soft top 40 and AC stations."
+Cetera received ASCAP honors for "Restless Heart" as a "most-performed song" in the society's 1994 pop awards.